ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 ####Snapshot

 * **Snapshot** backups are available for **Enterprise subscribers only**.
-    A SnapShot is a binary duplication of the [database and journals](../../../../server/storage/directory-structure#storage--directory-structure) file structure at a given point-in-time.
+    A SnapShot is a compressed binary duplication of the [database and journals](../../../../server/storage/directory-structure#storage--directory-structure) file structure at a given point-in-time.

 * During restoration -
    * Re-indexing is not required.